-Since playing in liturgical and theatre bands in high school, he has played dozens of shows at venues in and around Baltimore, as well as major cities around the east coast on tour, honing an understanding for the politics of booking and the challenges of creating good live sound.
+Since playing in liturgical and theatre bands in high school, he has played countless shows at venues in and around Baltimore, as well as major cities around the east coast on tour with surf rockers Trunkweed, honing an understanding for the politics of booking and the challenges of creating good live sound.
 Jack attended a summer program on music industry at Drexel University, which cemented his decision to attend Towson University.
 While working on his audio degree, doing audio/visual work for Towson event services, and teaching drum lessons from home, he began buying recording gear, building a studio, and producing on his own.
-Jack has played with his current band for 5 years, pop-rockers The Chance.
-Together they have played virtually every venue in Baltimore and published a full-length record, Anything But Ordinary, which Jack co-wrote and produced, with his former band, pop-rockers The Chance.
+Jack played virtually every venue in Baltimore and published a full-length record, Anything But Ordinary, which Jack co-wrote and produced, with his former band, pop-rockers The Chance.

 Jack has more recently been making music with his brother, Danny, as Backyard Games, and is currently working on their first full-length album, all recorded and produced at O'Connell Sound.
 He also periodically plays around Fells Point on the weekends playing cover gigs.